mobot11/magic-card-creatures/README.md

 The mobile breakpoints are a little wonky when resizing your window.
 Sometimes the cards don't center on small screens.

+Need more styling on the no results page.

 ### More unit testing

 I am unit testing my API but did not write tests for all the components because of time constraints.